Getting here by car

 There are 2 electric vehicle charging stations located within Cottrell Main Car Park and at the rear of the Pathfoot Building.
 These chargers are available for all electric vehicle owners.
 The 4 designated spaces allowing up to 4 cars to recharge simultaneously are reserved for electric vehicles only.

 Electricity is provided free-of-charge.
 However, users are still required to display a valid parking permit or Pay & Display ticket.
 A maximum charging time of 4 hours applies following which time users are requested to move their vehicles to an alternative designated parking space.

 Further general information on electric vehicle charging is available from https://chargeyourcarsupport.zendesk.com/hc/en-us

 Park and ride

-There are two park and ride routes in Stirling, situated at Castleview and Springkerse, with buses every 12 minutes to and from Stirling city centre.
-From Stirling city centre, you can access First Bus routes UL, 54, 54A, 58, 62 and 63, all of which come on to the Stirling campus.
+There are two park and ride sites in Stirling, situated at Castleview and Springkerse, with buses every 12 minutes to and from Stirling city centre.
+From Stirling city centre, you can access First Bus routes UL, 54, 54A, 58, 62, 63 and X39, all of which come on to the Stirling campus.

 Parking for staff and students

 Staff and students wishing to park on campus should note that they must: